cburdine/tx_covid_models/README.md

 * **SIR Model Examples** - A notebook with some examples of the SIR model in action.
 This is a recommended starting point for those unfamiliar with the SIR model.

 * **TX COVID Analysis** - A notebook that performs forecasting and visualizes Texas COVID data on a per-county basis.
 For more information on the datasets and their sources, see the notebook header.

+* **TX COVID 19 RNN** - A Recurrent Neural Network (RNN) approach to model the derivative of the righthand side (i.e. derivative) of the growth of the COVID 19 pandemic on a per-county basis.
+This righthand side is integrated (at least for now) using just the forward Euler method.
+The RNN is trained via Tensorflow2, however you should not need any more computing power than a standard CPU to run it.